0xDBFB7/ionprinter/documents/log/diffusion_pump.md

 ### Why diffusion?

-Diffusion pumps are pretty simple and cheap, with no moving parts.
+Diffusion pumps are simple and cheap, with no moving parts.
 The alternatives:

 * Turbomolecular pumps provide fast pumping rates and low base pressures.
 My Mk3 test chamber was built around a 20 year old Varian Turbo-V200 turbopump.
 However, these pumps require intricate, many-stage 5-axis-machined rotors spinning at 50k+ RPM, requiring specialized bearings, high stiffness, and careful design.
 Presumably achievable, but it seemed like a lot more complexity.
 My attempts at machining rotors with an electronic indexer failed miserably.
 * Sprengel pumps could be interesting